rkapsalis/Thesis/README.md

 </details>

 ### Bias mitigation
 The bias mitigation technique used, belongs to the category of post-processing techniques, and more specifically to the re-ranking algorithms.
 These techniques take as input a recommendation list for every user in the dataset, produced by an algorithm of your choice.
-There 3 bias mitigation algorithms, available in our app: FAR, PFAR and FA*IR.
-These algorithms are provided by Librec-auto
+There are 3 bias mitigation algorithms, available in our app: FAR, PFAR and FA*IR.
+These algorithms are provided by [Librec-auto](https://github.com/that-recsys-lab/librec-auto).

 ![image](https://user-images.githubusercontent.com/48930309/198679870-33f89129-6320-4121-89e9-7536e76df0bb.png)

 When the bias mitigation process has been completed, plots comparing the results produced by the technique with the initial results are shown.

 ### Metrics explanation
-The app provides also detailed and simple explanations in non-technical terms, for all the evaluation metrics contained in Elliot framework:
+The app provides also detailed and simple explanations in non-technical terms, for all the evaluation metrics contained in our app:
 ![image](https://user-images.githubusercontent.com/48930309/198674718-ab38570d-480f-4007-94bd-88e803a17d0c.png)
 ![image](https://user-images.githubusercontent.com/48930309/198674819-f959c827-fc03-40d3-9333-938524ec6daa.png)